aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/2-service-connect-default-config/index.en.md

 ---
-title : "Usecase 1: Service Connectivity with HTTP in Default Configuration" weight : 11
+title : "Use case 1: Service Connectivity with HTTP in Default Configuration" weight : 11
 ---